 'Sefi Atta brings to exhilarating life the textures, rhythms and byzantine subtexts of this complex society.
-It's been a long time since I felt so powerfully immersed in a novel.'—Claire Messud, author of The Woman UpstairsRead first chapter
+It's been a long time since I felt so powerfully immersed in a novel.'—Claire Messud, author of The Woman UpstairsRead an extract

 Wole Soyinka Prizewinning author of Everything Good Will Come recasts the international espionage tale by bringing the intrigue and politics of family life to the fore.

 Lagos, January 1976, six years after the Nigerian Civil War.
 A new military regime has been in power for six months, but rumors are spreading that a countercoup is imminent.
 At an art exhibition in the affluent Ikoyi neighborhood, Remi Lawal, a Nigerian woman who runs her own greeting-card shop, meets Frances Cooke, who introduces herself as an American art dealer, in Nigeria to buy rare beads.
 They become friends and over the next few weeks confide in each other about their aspirations, loyalties, marriage, motherhood—and Nigeria itself, as hospitable Remi welcomes the enigmatic Frances into her world.

 Remi’s husband, Tunde, naturally suspects Frances—like any American in Lagos—of gathering intelligence for the CIA, yet she is unconvinced.
 Cynical about the country’s unending instability, and alienated by the shallowness of the city’s elite, she willingly shares her views with Frances.
 But the February 13 assassination of General Muhammed prompts Remi to reconsider one particular conversation with her new acquaintance in a different light.
 Her discouragement overcome by a reawakened sense of patriotism, she begins to doubt that the bead collector is who she claims to be.